-Peter Culp practices in the areas of water and natural resources, environmental and federal Indian law.
-His experience includes representing industrial and energy concerns, land developers, investment firms, and public and nonprofit entities in matters related to surface water rights, groundwater rights, state and federal water policy, and the Law of the Colorado River; representing industrial and municipal clients with regard to facility siting, permitting, and regulatory compliance arising under the major federal and state environmental laws; and representing both private and public entities with regard to land development and master planning projects, development rights, public infrastructure financing, and the management, development and conservation of state trust lands and federal public lands.
-He also has experience representing clients interacting with tribal entities or doing business on tribal lands.
+Peter Culp practices in the areas of water and natural resources, environmental and federal Indian law and leads the firm's western water law and policy practice.
+His experience includes representing municipalities, water agencies industrial and energy concerns, land developers, investment firms, and nonprofit organizations and foundations in matters related to surface water rights, groundwater rights, state and federal regulation, the Law of the Colorado River and on the development of federal, state and local policy solutions and innovative investment tools for the management of local and regional water resource scarcity; he also has experience representing industrial and municipal clients with regard to facility siting, permitting, and regulatory compliance arising under the major federal and state environmental laws; representing both private and public entities with regard to land development and master planning projects, development rights, public infrastructure financing, and representing clients interacting with tribal entities, doing business on tribal lands and issues related to the management, development and conservation of state trust lands and federal public lands.

 Peter is recognized by Chambers USA for environmental matters, including water resources law; other peer-reviewed recognitions include listings in The Best Lawyers in America as well as Southwest Super Lawyers and Az Business Leaders.